Favorite Engagement Ring Styles for 2014

 One of the most fashionable and frequently “pinned” rings is the Halo Engagement Ring.
 And one of the most popular Halo styles is the Cushion style.
 Recognized by its “cushiony” rounded corners it has a gentler and softer feel than the traditional round halo.

-As an example, below is a beautiful cushion style halo engagement ring from Whiteflash, with the popular flush center diamond, and “no gap” and pave diamonds.
+As an example, below is a beautiful cushion style halo engagement ring, with the popular flush center diamond, and “no gap” and pave diamonds.

 Verragio Split Shank Cushion Style Halo Engagement Ring

 The traditional round halo is also a popular favorite.
 The ring [above] from James Allen, is a classic round Halo with a fashion-forward twisted band.

 Interestingly, the cushion style halo doesn’t necessarily need to use a cushion cut diamond as the center stone.
 A popular variation is to use a round cut diamond as the center stone.
 By cleverly designing the Halo, jewelers are able to have the look and feel of the cushion halo while using the more brilliant round cut diamond.

 When choosing your halo design there are a couple more choices you need to make.
 One of which is whether the center stone should be flush with the halo or raised above the halo.

 When the center diamond is flush to the halo [below] the two blend together, adding more sparkle, and making the center diamond appear larger than it actually is.
 With the less popular raised design [below] emphasis is placed on the center diamond and the halo acts as an accent.